 At the same time, if your project has complex databases, or if you need to perform specialized testing, this tool can be not a good choice.

 These are ultimate solutions fitting a greater part of test cases like codeless e2e testing, web app testing, multiple browser testing, testing of small and medium-sized applications, etc. They have rich functionality and powerful testing capabilities enough to cover 90% of QA specialist needs.

 The only problem that can arise with edge testing cases or advanced codeless test automation – then QA engineers should try other solutions.
 Let’s consider the most popular examples of all-in-one testing solutions:

-Katalon Studio is one of the most widely used all-in-one codeless testing solutions, named a top customer choice in 2020 by Gartner Peer Insights.
-It is ideally suited for web, API, mobile, and desktop app testing.
-Despite the tool a variety of built-in keywords, several dual-scripting interfaces, and numerous external libraries, it’s quite intuitive and easy to start even for beginners.
+Katalon Studio is an all-in-one codeless testing solutions, named a top customer choice in 2020 by Gartner Peer Insights.
+It is suited for web, API, mobile, and desktop app testing.
+Despite the tool has a variety of built-in keywords, several dual-scripting interfaces, and numerous external libraries, it’s quite intuitive and easy to start even for beginners.

 This is another trusted name in the codeless testing market.
-Fitting ideally for mobile, web, and IoT test cases, Perfecto focuses on providing stable work of applications in various environments and market changes (new iOS, Android, or browser version updates, multiple device types, etc.).
+Fitting mobile, web, and IoT testing, Perfecto focuses on providing stable work of applications in various environments and market changes (new iOS, Android, or browser version updates, multiple device types, etc.).

 Perfecto supports parallel testing on various Android devices and is also able to switch to a microservices framework, supporting the latest changes in OS.
-Moreover, it combines data from numerous AWS services, like DynamoDB, EC2, ECS, Lambda, S3, etc.
+It also aggregates data from numerous AWS services, like DynamoDB, EC2, ECS, Lambda, S3, etc.